sasadangelo/code4projects/_posts/2023-06-03-demystifying-agile-unleashing-flexibility-project-management.md

 _Photo from [https://www.icagile.com](https://www.icagile.com/media/resources/agile-is-a-mindset-icagile-no-title-or-bottom-line.png)_

 The Agile mindset embraces change fearlessly, promotes transparency, cultivates a learning culture, encourages collaboration, and values self-organization.
-It is described by four core values and defined by twelve principles.
+It is described by **four core values** and defined by **twelve principles**.
 This mindset can be applied through a wide range of practices such as Scrum, Lean, DevOps, Extreme Programming, and more.
 By adopting the Agile mindset, teams can adapt swiftly, communicate openly, continuously learn, collaborate effectively, and deliver valuable results.
 It forms the foundation for successful Agile transformations, enabling organizations to thrive in an ever-changing business landscape.

 ## Revealing the 4 Core Values: Guiding Cornerstones for Agile Triumph